starlightknown/olake-task/why-apache-iceberg.md

 Going back to our library example: If Hive's metastore was like knowing which shelf had history books, Iceberg's metadata is like having a detailed inventory system that knows exactly which page of which book contains the specific information you're looking for.

-This detailed metadata approach unlocks several game-changing capabilities:
+This detailed metadata approach unlocks several capabilities:

 ### 1. Storage independence